xanderlent/intel-npu-highlevel-rpms/README.md

 - Enable the copr.
 - Install the `python3-intel-npu-acceleration-library` package.
 - Read [Intel's docs](https://intel.github.io/intel-npu-acceleration-library/) to get examples and learn how to use the package to run LLMs and other workloads on your NPU.

-## More about the packages

-Hopefully, with effort and care, these packages will eventually find their way upstream, into Fedora proper.
-(For now, the Fedora Review step has been disabled in copr because it drastically improves build times on small packages like these.)
-As of late January 2025, I am working within the Fedora AI/ML SIG to help get this code upstream.

-Including the driver repo means I cannot easily provide aarch64 builds (without splitting the oneapi-level-zero dependency out into another copr).
-For now I am returning to only building on x86\_64, but I may consider that option in the future.

-Right now, most of these packages are originally for Python, so they were generated with the [`pyp2spec`](https://github.com/befeleme/pyp2spec) tool.
-I'm not completely sure how to use it, so I might be missing some steps, but it definitely does not seem as automated as I would like in terms of converting Python packages to RPMs...
-On the other hand, [rust2rpm](https://pagure.io/fedora-rust/rust2rpm) was a breeze to use. (`rust2rpm --no-rpmautospec -t fedora --compat crate@version`, leave out `--compat` for non-versioned packages.)

 ## A note on system requirements